Privacy & Cookies Policy

 - Request transfer of your personal data – we will provide to you, or a third party you have chosen, your personal data in a structured, commonly used, machine-readable format.
 Note that this right only applies where your personal data is processed by us with your consent or for the performance of a contract and when processing is carried out by automated means.

-- Right to withdraw consent – you can withdraw your consent at any time where we are relying on consent to process your personal data.
+- Right to withdraw consent (or object) – you can withdraw your consent at any time where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out before you withdraw your consent.

 Your Right To Object